ergoplatform/board/design.md

 Response:

 response: R,
 result_attributes: {
   index_section,        // works as a "snapshot indicator"
   timestamp: t,
   signature: Sget       // Sget = Sign(Q,R,[t])
 }

 # Fiware-orion

 Fiware-orion will be used to store and retrieve the post messages of the Public Bulletin Board.
 The capabilities to query the context broker using filters will be used and translated into the GPBB layer as a feature.
 In particular it will be used for the Get query in the GPBB.
 The specific properties of a Public Bulletin Board mean that the only operations that will be required from fiware-orion will be to create and find entities.
 The concept of sections in the GPBB, linked to votings and election processes will be translated into fiware orion service paths.
 General indexes in the GPBB layer will be used as IDs in fiware-orion.

+# Deployment

+Ansible playbooks will be used for deployment.
+The reference platform will be Ubuntu 14.04 LTS.

 ## Section/Election configuration parameters: